How to Decorate Dog Bandanas

 Work on a hard, flat surface and set your iron to “Cotton.”
 While it heats up, fold and crease the bandana as well as the transfer to find the centers and align them.
 With the carrier face up, place a heat transfer cover sheet on top and press the iron firmly for 15 seconds.
 If the transfer is bigger than the iron, lift the iron and press the section that hasn’t received heat for 15 seconds.
 You want to act like a heat press and resist the urge to slide the iron for best results.

-Step 5: Peel Carrier Cold
+Step 5: Peel Carrier

 StripFlock is a cold peel, so you want to wait until the carrier no longer feels warm.
 To speed this process up, you can rub the area on a table or glass window to disperse the heat quicker.
+New StripFlock Pro is a hot peel though, so if you’re worker with the newer version then there’s no need to wait!

 After decorating, slip your dog’s collar through the sewn pocket.
 Clip the collar on like you would normally, and sit back to see how dapper your doggo looks now!

 Bentley was a good sport for the photos even though he really would’ve rather been running through the snow.
 I can’t help but think my good boy looks extra handsome!
 Plus, I love how quickly this craft came together.
 I foresee many more of these bandanas in Bentley’s future!
-Just imagine shamrocks for St.Patty’s or stars and stripes for July 4th… the ideas go on and on!
+Just imagine shamrocks for St.Paddy’s or stars and stripes for July 4th… the ideas go on and on!

 Have you decorated anything for your pets with Siser® heat transfer vinyl?
 Tag us with #SiserNA so we can see your furry valentine!